junobuild/docs/blog/2024-07-10-how-to-launch-a-memecoin-project-on-icp/index.md

 :::

-Run the command below in your terminal to deploy the token canister on the network:
+Once the file saved, run the command below in your terminal to deploy the token canister on the network:

 ```bash
 ./deploy.sh
 ```

-If all the previous steps are successful, you should get a link in this format `https://a4gq6-oaaaa-aaaab-qaa4q-cai.raw.icp0.io/?id=<TOKEN-CANISTER-ID>` where `TOKEN-CANISTER-ID` is the id of your token ledger.
+If all the previous steps are successful, you should get a link in this format `https://a4gq6-oaaaa-aaaab-qaa4q-cai.raw.icp0.io/?id=<TOKEN-CANISTER-ID>` where `TOKEN-CANISTER-ID` is the id of your token ledger that was deployed.

 All the premined tokens are now held by the principal address of the `default` identity.
 You can transfer these to an external wallet like plug to ease with the transfer process since using the command line to distribute the tokens is a little bit cumbersome.
 [Learn more about creating token canisters](https://internetcomputer.org/docs/current/developer-docs/defi/icrc-1/icrc1-ledger-setup)

-Alternatively, there are some no-code tools like [ICPEx](https://icpex.org/createToken), [ICPI](https://www.icpi.xyz/#/deploy) to create your token canister but as Juno,  we are not affiliated with any of these services and therefore cannot endorse any of them.
-It is up to the user to make their own research and make a decision to use them

 The next step is to set up a marketing website for your project.